While falling three wins shy of the ultimate goal, it’s hard to contend the Oregon State baseball team’s redemption tour was anything but fruitful.

 Jake Thompson was effective in Game 1 while Bryce Fehmel outdueled Kyle Wright, who was later taken fifth overall in the Major League Baseball First-Year Player Draft, in the finale.

 “I think we were just able to trust each other and love each other through it,” Anderson said.
 “Adversity is a thing a lot of teams go through and we were kind of able to love each other through it all.”

-OSU defeated Cal State Fullerton (6-5) and LSU (13-1) in Omaha before things fell apart.
-The Beavers were just 5 for 59 at the plate (.085) in the losses.
+OSU defeated Cal State Fullerton (6-5) and LSU (13-1) in Omaha before things came apart.
+The Beavers were a combined 5 for 59 at the plate (.085) in the season-ending losses.

 Florida went on to sweep its SEC rival in the best-of-3 championship series.

 “I always say there are 1,000 trails but there is only one summit,” Casey said.
 “Only one team can stand there and it wasn’t us this year.
 I feel for the guys because they haven’t had a chance to sit back and enjoy the year, but that bond will be for a lifetime.”

 Most of the team will be back when the Beavers embark on another national title chase next February.